MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-role-centers.md

 The Role Center is the users entry point and home page for [!INCLUDE[d365fin_md](includes/d365fin_md.md)].
 You can develop several Role Centers, where each Role Center is customized to the users' profile.
 For example, you could have a Rolce Center for sales order processors, business managers, administrators and more.
 A Role Center should be designed to give users quick access to the information that is most important to them in their daily work.

 ## Overview
-A Role Center is defined by a `RoleCenter` page type.
+A Role Center is defined by page that has the [PageType property](properties/devenv-pagetype-property) set to `RoleCenter`.
 The Role Center page is divided into two main areas: navigation area and page parts area.
+The following figure illustrates the general layout and elements of a Role Center page.

 ![Role Center overview](media/rolecenter-overview.png "Role Center overview")

 ## Navigation area
 The navigation area appears at the top of the Role Center page, and provides links to other objects, such as pages, reports, and codenits, and more.
 You define the navigation area by adding actions to the Role Center page.
-BThe navigation area is subdivided into smaller areas, based on the action `area()` control.
+The navigation area is subdivided into smaller areas, based on the `area()` control.
 The following table describes the elements in the navigation area:

 |    |Area|Description|More information|
 |----|-------|-----------|----------------|